 Yaghmaian has appeared on CNN, CNN International, Book TV, C-SPAN 2, Foreign Exchange with Fareed Zakaria, Amy Goodman’s Democracy Now, NPR’s Morning Edition, WNYC’s The Brian Lehrer Show, a number of NPR and local radio stations around the country, the Canadian Broadcasting Corporation, and different radio programs in England, and Italy.

-His op-ed pieces have been published in USA Today, The New York Times Online,The International Herald Tribune and The Chicago Tribune, and his journalism has appeared in Le Monde Diplomatique and various popular online sites.
+His op-ed pieces have been published in The Wall Street Journal, USA Today, The New York Times Online,The International Herald Tribune and The Chicago Tribune, and his journalism has appeared in Le Monde Diplomatique and various popular online sites.
 Translations of his earlier stories were published in National Geographic and Le Monde Diplomatique in Turkish.